 Things You Should Never Do to Get Out of Debt

-1. Assuming it Will Just Go Away
+1. Assume it Will Just Go Away

-2. Not Asking For Assistance
+2. Avoid Asking for Assistance

 3. Not Making Effective Lifestyle Changes

-4. Robbing Peter to Pay Paul
+4. Rob Peter to Pay Paul

 While you might feel the pressure to get yourself out of debt as fast as possible, it’s rarely a good idea to tap into your savings to pay it off.
-Draining your 401(k) or any other type of longterm savings fund to pay off debt doesn’t solve your problem, instead it just changes the debt’s form.
+Draining your 401(k) or any other type of long-term savings fund to pay off debt doesn’t solve your problem, instead it just changes the debt’s form.
 Instead of owing that money to a creditor, you now owe it to yourself and while that might sound easier, you’re only generating a new type of financial strain.
-For example, let’s say you pull all the money out of your 401(k) to pay off credit card debt.
+For example, let’s say you pull some of the money out of your 401(k) to pay off credit card debt.
 You’ll now have to double, maybe even triple your monthly contributions to catch up before you hit retirement age.
 Not only that, but you’ll have lost out on the interest you’ve earned since you started contributing.

 Being aware of what NOT to do while paying down debt can really help you along in your process.
 Now that you know some of the things to avoid, you are better prepared to start making a better effort towards resolving your financial situation.
 Remember it can and will get better once you create a successful plan and stay determined!
+At Tayne Law Group, we’re dedicated to helping people overcome the burden of their debt.
+From student loans and credit cards to medical bills and personal loans, we’ve seen it all!
+Call us today at 631-470-8204 for a free phone consultation.